What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

 • Anatomical abnormalities

-• Prostate cancer or enlargement
+• Prostate cancer or prostate enlargement

 • Bladder cancer